MicrosoftDocs/cpp-docs/docs/windows/arrangement-of-controls-on-dialog-boxes.md

 You can arrange controls on dialog boxes with the **Dialog Editor** in one of three different states:

-- With guides and margins on, set as default
+- With guides and margins on, set as default.

-- With the layout grid on
+- With the layout grid on.

-- Without any snap or alignment features
+- Without any snap or alignment features.

 The [Dialog Editor toolbar](../windows/showing-or-hiding-the-dialog-editor-toolbar.md) contains buttons that control the state.